influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.3/administration/upgrading.md

 Otherwise, you should create a full backup before proceeding.
-The following command uses the [backup syntax originally introduced in version 1.2](https://docs.influxdata.com/enterprise_influxdb/v1.3/guides/backup-and-restore/#syntax) to create a full backup of your cluster and it stores that backup in the current directory.
+The following command uses the [backup syntax originally introduced in version 1.2](https://docs.influxdata.com/enterprise_influxdb/v1.3/guides/backup-and-restore/#syntax) to create a full backup of your cluster and to store that backup in the current directory.

 ```
 influxd-ctl backup -full .